Prescription Diet™ i/d™

 How can the

-right food support?
+right food help?

 Natural and prebiotic fibres

 High energy density allows for small portions to reduce digestive workload.
-However, some conditions require a low fat content (low energy density) to best support or avoid a return of symptoms.
+However, some conditions require a low fat content (low energy density) to best support recovery or avoid a return of symptoms.

 a food intolerance?

-Food intolerances are an individual issue:
+Food sensitivities are an individual issue: